Southport: Road

 An east-west bypass for the A570 at Ormskirk is planned to relieve congestion on Southport's main access route to the motorway network, although the effectiveness of the proposals are still under debate.

 Several areas within Southport town centre have undergone major road redevelopment; the largest scheme was the construction of the Marine Way Bridge (opened May 2004), which connects the Lord Street shopping district with the new seafront developments.
 The 150 ft high structure is thought to have cost in the region of £5 million.

 Also one of the main shopping areas in the town, Chapel Street, has undergone a pedestrianisation scheme to be similar to parts of Liverpool city centre.

 Bus

 Due to the limited number of directions by road, many of the services operated in Southport are from one place south to one place north or east of Southport.

 The main operator is Arriva North West, that operates two (previously four) services to Liverpool, and two to Wigan and Skelmersdale via Ormskirk, Scarisbrick and Pinfold/Burscough.
 Arriva also operate three regular, local services, as well as a twice a day variation of service 46 (46B), six circular services around Formby, and used to operate one seasonal service (serving Pontins to the south of the town).

-Stagecoach Merseyside & South Lancashire (Preston Depot) operates three services in Southport, the 2 (Preston – Southport), the X2 (Preston – Southport – Liverpool) and the 347 (Chorley – Rufford – Southport).
+Stagecoach Cumbria and North Lancashire (Preston Depot) operates services to Liverpool or Preston.

+Vison bus runs routes to Chorley via Rufford.

-Cumfybus operate three regular, local services.
+Cumfybus runs local services around the town.